-Check this item and select a video recording storage type, SD Card or NAS (Network-Attached Storage).
-The alarm-triggered recording will be saved into the microSD/SD card or the NAS.
+Check this item and select a video recording storage type, SD Card or NAS (Network-Attached Storage>.
+The Audio Detection recording will be stored in microSD/SD card or the NAS when audio is detected.

-The Pre-trigger buffer recording function allows users to check what caused the trigger.
+The Pre-trigger buffer recording function allows users to check what happened to cause the trigger.
 The pre-trigger buffer time range is from 1 to 3 sec.

-Select Upload for sec to set the recording duration after alarm is triggered.
+Select Upload for \\ sec to set the recording duration after audio is triggered.
 The setting range is from 1 to 99999 sec.
 Select Upload while the trigger is active to record the triggered video until the trigger is off.